linuxstudio/composer-lab/README.md

 where `<version_number>` should match the version number listed in the output of the `composer network install` command.
 It also matches the version number in the `package.json` file.

 ### Additional requirements to the voting prototype
-The voting business network has further room for improvement :smile: For example, whenever a vote has been successfully committed to the ledger, a notification needs to sent so that a front-end application could update the live voting scores.
+The voting business network has further room for improvement :smile:.

+For example, whenever a vote has been successfully committed to the ledger, a notification needs to sent so that a front-end application could update the live voting scores.
 Another one could be to give voters the option to register themselves.
 Below a list of requirements that can be implemented.

 1. Add events to the business network that allows a notification to be sent whenever a voter successfully placed a vote.
 2. A voter should be able to register himself.
-To keep things simple, start by implementing a new transaction that creates a new `voter` and that adds a new `ifVoted` entry to the ledger.
+To keep things simple, start by implementing a new transaction that creates a new `voter` and that adds a new `ifVoted` asset to the ledger.
 3. Voters should only be able to vote.
 Observers should only be able to see the voting scores.
 They should not be able to vote.
-To accomplish this, the access control list needs to be modified...
+To accomplish this, change the `permissions.acl` file to reflect these rules.

 Use the section [Update the business network](#update-the-business-network) to deploy the new features to the blockchain network.
-Don't forget to change the version number...
+Don't forget to change the version number.
-Note: if you're stuck you can have a quick look
+> Note: the 'finish' folder in this project contains a solution for all extra requirements.
+Please only look if you don't know how to code it yourself anymore.

 ## Step 3: Generate the REST server
 Once you're satisfied with the voting business network, you can generate a REST server that creates RESTful endpoints to your business network.
 These endpoints can be consumed by the front-end application.
 To generate a REST server from a deployed business network, enter the following commmand: